4655.0 - Australian Environmental-Economic Accounts, 2018 Quality Declaration

 |Page tools: Print Page Print All RSS Search this Product|

-Steve May, Director of the ABS Environmental Accounts Development Section, said that Australia's land, mineral, energy and timber resources added up to a high level of natural capital.
+ABS Director of Environment and Agricultural Statistics, Lauren Binns, said that Australia's land, mineral, energy and timber resources added up to a high value of natural capital.

-"Natural capital is only one factor when considering the interactions between the environment and economy.
-There are some positive trends in how Australians have responded to environmental pressures while maintaining economic growth.
+"However, natural capital is only one factor when considering the interactions between the environment and economy.
+This account also notes some positive trends in how Australians have responded to environmental pressures while maintaining economic growth.

-The 2017 edition of Australian Environmental-Economic Accounts is the fourth release of this publication reporting on Australia’s environment and its relationship with the economy.
+The 2018 edition of Australian Environmental-Economic Accounts is the fifth release of this publication reporting on Australia’s environment and its relationship with the economy.